pschudar/datalayer/README.md

 That being said, include class.dlConfig.php and class.datalayer.php into your project.
 You can now use the datalayer class to write
 MySQL queries with ease.

 As an example, let's pretend that you have a database called "datalayer".
-To access it, we'll need to initialize the datalayer.
+To access it, we'll need to initialize the DataLayer.

-Please view the example.php page to see this script in action.
+Please view the example.sql file for the assumed sql (generated with phpMyAdmin) and example.php page to see how this code could be used in a development or production environment.

+As always, I am open to constructive criticism.